amiroous/docker-k8s/README.md

 1. Change the Code Base
 2. Re-Build Effected Images (Using Docker Build or Docker Compose or Make)
 3. Push Updated Images to Docker Hub
+4. Set the Kubernetes Config by Kubectl Set Command